daao/Natural-Language-Processing/Assignments/Assignment 3/README.txt

 ---- FILES
 main.py : executable script
-solver.py : class that create a problem, add constraints and variable and solve the problem n_grams.py : read the file w2_.txt, construct the bi-gram matrix, normalize and compute the perplexity of a sentence constraints.json : contains semantic representations with the constraints, definition and the number of argument
+solver.py : class that create a problem, add constraints and variables and solve the problem n_grams.py : read the file w2_.txt, construct the bi-gram matrix, normalize and compute the perplexity of a sentence constraints.json : contains semantic representations with the constraints, definitions and the number of arguments

 --- USAGE
 main.py --i <input_file>